MatthewGX/Dnd-Creator/README.md

 GET /sheet/:id: Retrieves a character sheet by ID.

-Deployment
-To deploy the application, you can use services like Heroku for the server and Vercel or Netlify for the client.
-Make sure to configure environment variables and database connections accordingly.

 Challenges and Solutions
 During development, we faced challenges with secure password handling and data validation.
 Future improvements include adding in-app messaging, calendar integration for scheduling game sessions, and more detailed character customization options.

-Future Improvements
-In-App Messaging: Allow users to communicate within the app.
-Calendar Integration: Schedule and manage game sessions.
-Enhanced Character Customization: Provide more options for character creation and management.

-Acknowledgments
-Thanks to the DND community for their inspiration and support.
-Special thanks to the development team for their hard work and dedication.